shuu-wasseo/habitmap-docs/src/commands/map.md

 # map
-this page will explain the "habit" command.
+this page will explain the "map" command.

 to refer to the definition/description of any value type, see [commands](index.html/#value-types).